SBU-Josh/cocoa2/README.md

 ## Installation of Cocoa's required packages <a name="required_packages"></a>

 [CosmoLike](https://github.com/CosmoLike) and [Cobaya](https://github.com/CobayaSampler) require C/C++/Python packages to be installed as prerequisites.
-The overabundance of compiler and package versions, each with a different set of bugs and regressions, complicates the installation of Cocoa in HPC environments and the verification of numerical results.
+The overabundance of compiler and package versions, each with a different set of bugs and regressions, complicates the installation of Cocoa in HPC systems and the verification of numerical results.
 Our instructions standardize the package environment.

 ### Via Conda <a name="required_packages_conda"></a>